interTwin-eu/itwinai/docs/docs/How-to-use-this-software.md

 [MNIST toy use case](use-cases/mnist), located at `use-cases/mnist` in the code repository.

-### Datasets registry
+### Use case metadata

+The main configuration file of an use case is `meta.yml`, which stores the metadata of it.
+When creating a new use case, you need to update the `root` field with the path to the use case folder, with respect to the repo root.

-The datasets registry is a configuration file which stores the metadata for all datasets involved in a use case.
+The datasets registry is a field in this configuration file, which stores the metadata for all datasets involved in a use case.
 This configuration provides a unified place where datasets can be maintained, making it easy to access them from other configuration files.

-The dataset registry is `datasets-registry.yml` file in a use case folder, and has the format:
+The dataset registry has the format:

 ```yaml
 datasets: